Weak magnetic transitions in pyrochlore Bi2Ir2O7

 Here we report a muon spin relaxation ($\mu$SR) study of Bi$_2$Ir$_2$O$_7$ extending down to $50$~mK.
 In zero applied magnetic field we observe two transitions in the muon spin relaxation rate.
 Our measurements in applied field examine how the static and dynamic magnetic fields contribute to the muon spin relaxation in the different temperature regimes.
 Finally, we discuss how our results on Bi$_2$Ir$_2$O$_7$ relate to those on other pyrochlore iridates and constrain the possible ground states for this material.

-Polycrystalline samples of Bi$_2$Ir$_2$O$_7$ were synthesized from stoichiometric quantities of IrO$_2$ and Bi$_2$O$_3$ using a solid state reaction technique in an oxygen rich atmosphere.~\cite{qijpcm} In our $\mu$SR experiments, carried out using the MuSR spectrometer at the ISIS Facility, UK, spin-polarized positive muons ($\tau_{\mu} = 2.2~\mu$s, $\gamma_{\mu} = 2\pi \times 135.5$~MHzT$^{-1}$) were implanted into the polycrystalline sample, which was mounted in a $\sim 2$~cm$^2$ silver foil packet placed on a silver backing plate.
+Polycrystalline samples of Bi$_2$Ir$_2$O$_7$ were synthesized from stoichiometric quantities of IrO$_2$ and Bi$_2$O$_3$ using a solid state reaction technique in an oxygen rich atmosphere, as described in Ref.~\onlinecite{qijpcm} where the characterization of the samples is detailed.
+In our $\mu$SR experiments, carried out using the MuSR spectrometer at the ISIS Facility, UK, spin-polarized positive muons ($\tau_{\mu} = 2.2~\mu$s, $\gamma_{\mu} = 2\pi \times 135.5$~MHzT$^{-1}$) were implanted into the randomly-oriented polycrystalline sample, which was mounted in a $\sim 2$~cm$^2$ silver foil packet placed on a silver backing plate.
 The spin polarization of the implanted muons is measured by recording the asymmetry, $A(t)$, between the positron count rates in detectors placed on opposite sides of the sample, using the fact that positrons are most likely to be emitted in the direction of the muon's spin polarization when it decays.
 Muons stop within the sample at interstitial sites or near electronegative atoms and if they experience magnetic fields perpendicular to their spin direction they will precess.
 If the magnetic fields are coherent between muon stopping sites then oscillations in the decay asymmetry may be observed.
 Magnetic fields parallel to the muon spin do not give rise to oscillations and depolarization only occurs if the fields are fluctuating.
-For polycrystalline samples with bulk long-range magnetic order this gives rise to a $2:1$ ratio between oscillating and non-oscillating components of the decay asymmetry.
-The spins of muons stopping in the silver around the sample are depolarized much more slowly than those implanted in the sample and contribute a constant background to the asymmetry data.
+For randomly-oriented polycrystalline samples with bulk long-range magnetic order this gives rise to a $2:1$ ratio between oscillating and non-oscillating components of the decay asymmetry.
+The spins of muons stopping in the silver around the sample are depolarized much more slowly than those implanted in the sample and contribute a background to the asymmetry data that can be assumed constant.
 Measurements were carried out in zero applied magnetic field to look for spontaneous fields within the sample and in magnetic fields parallel and perpendicular to the initial muon spin direction to probe the distribution of magnetic fields within the sample.

-Raw muon decay asymmetry data measured in zero applied field are shown in Fig.~\ref{musrdata}.
-Data analysis was carried out using the WiMDA program.~\cite{wimda} At all measured temperatures from $50$~mK to $10$~K the muon relaxation took an exponential form:
+Raw muon decay asymmetry data measured in zero applied field are shown in Fig.~\ref{musrdata}(a).
+Data analysis was carried out using the WiMDA program.~\cite{wimda} At all measured temperatures from $50$~mK to $10$~K the muon relaxation was described effectively by an exponential form: